 On June 7, 2019, the Company entered into a farm in agreement with Shelby Resources LLC in the Mount Evans prospect in Kansas.
-The farm in agreement has a five-year term.
+The farm in agreement had a five-year term.

-Pursuant to the terms of the agreement, the Company would earn a 65% working interest of an 80% net revenue interest by paying US\$75,000 (paid), financing a 3D seismic shoot over approximately 5,700 acres at an estimated cost of US\$420,000 (paid), and drilling the first well to casing point to a depth of approximately 4,700 feet or the bottom of the Arbuckle Formation for an estimated cost of US\$135,000 (paid).
-Completing and equipping the first well and all operations on subsequent wells would be paid for by the Company proportionate to its 65% working interest.
+Pursuant to the terms of the agreement, the Company earned a 65% working interest of an 80% net revenue interest by paying US\$75,000 (paid), financing a 3D seismic shoot over approximately 5,700 acres at an estimated cost of US\$420,000 (paid), and drilling the first well to casing point to a depth of approximately 4,700 feet or the bottom of the Arbuckle Formation for an estimated cost of US\$135,000 (paid).
+Completing and equipping the first well and all operations on subsequent wells were paid for by the Company proportionate to its 65% working interest.
 The Area of Mutual Interest was 121 square miles.
-During the year ended January 31, 2020 the Company completed all earn-in requirements earning a 65% working interest in the joint venture.